FilipSulich/Prototype/IsolationForest/readme.md

 ## Purpose

-This implementation serves as a **baseline model** to establish a performance model before implementing more sophisticated deep learning approaches - LSTM Autoencoder.
-The results demonstrate why traditional methods struggle with temporal anomaly detection.
+This implementation serves as a **baseline model** to establish a performance model before implementing more a sophisticated deep learning approache - the LSTM Autoencoder.

 ## Algorithm